 - Go over the portfolio requirements with your students and help them become familiar with the scoring rubrics for the 2-D Art and Design, 3-D Art and Design, and Drawing Portfolio Exams.

-- Ensure students continue to work on their portfolios and upload images throughout the winter and spring.
+Ensure students continue to work on their portfolios and upload images throughout the course.
 (Images can always be deleted or rearranged later.)

-- Leading up to the May 5, 8 p.m.
-ET deadline, work with your students to ensure all portfolio components (Sustained Investigation Images, Sustained Investigation Written Evidence, and Selected Works) are submitted as final in the AP Digital Portfolio by the deadline.
+- Leading up to the AP Program deadline, work with your students to ensure all portfolio components (Sustained Investigation Images, Sustained Investigation Written Evidence, and Selected Works) are submitted as final in the AP Digital Portfolio by the deadline.

 - Refer to the AP Art and Design Digital Submission Guide for Teachers for complete details about the digital submission.